cgat-developers/ruffus/doc/tutorials/new_tutorial/command_line.rst

     Logging is ignored if neither ``--verbose`` or ``--log_file`` are specified on the command line

-    ``Ruffus.cmdline`` automatically allows you to access the same log file from multiple processes, via a proxy.
+    ``Ruffus.cmdline`` automatically allows you to write to a shared log file via a proxy from multiple processes.

-    However, you need to use ``logging_mutex`` for the log files to be synchronised properly across different jobs:
+    However, you do need to use ``logging_mutex`` for the log files to be synchronised properly across different jobs:

         .. code-block:: python